Radiotherapy for stomach cancer

 Radiotherapy uses high energy waves to kill cancer cells.
 Doctors don't usually use radiotherapy for stomach cancer.
 But you may have it for symptoms of an advanced cancer.
 Radiotherapy may shrink a large cancer and relieve pain.
 It is also useful for stopping bleeding from an advanced cancer.
 Trials are looking at combining radiotherapy with chemotherapy to help stop stomach cancer coming back after surgery.

-The side effects of radiotherapy depend on which part of the body is being treated.
-The side effects of treatment to the stomach are tiredness, feeling or being sick, diarrhoea, reddening of the skin in the treatment area and loss of body hair in the treatment area.
+The side effects of treatment to the stomach area are tiredness, feeling or being sick, diarrhoea, reddening of the skin in the treatment area and loss of body hair in the treatment area.
 You may not have many side effects from your treatment if you are having it for advanced stomach cancer.

 You can find more information in the radiotherapy section.

 You can view and print the quick guides for all the pages in the Treating stomach cancer section.